mathew-kurian/TextJustify-Android/README.md

 **Android Full Justification**

 #About
 This library will provide you a way to justify text.
 It supports both plain text and Spannables.
-Additionally, the library can auto-hyphentate your displayed content.
+Additionally, the library can auto-hyphentate your displayed content (thanks to [@](https://github.com/muriloandrade)).

 *Compatible for Android 2.X to 5.X*